matheus-gomes-dev/rock-paper-scissors-reactNative/README.md

 # rock-paper-scissors-reactNative
-The rock-paper-scissors game with React Native
+The rock-paper-scissors game built with React Native for mobile devices